sci-hpc/scihpc/docs/docs/jobs/slurm.md

 You should run a few tests to see what is the best fit between minimizing runtime and maximizing your allocated cpu-quota.
-That is you should not ask for more cpus for a job than you really can utilize efficiently.
+That is you should not ask for more CPUs for a job than you really can utilize efficiently.
 Try to run your job on 1, 2, 4, 8, 16, etc., cores to see when the runtime for your job starts tailing off.
 When you start to see less than 30% improvement in runtime when doubling the cpu-counts you should probably not go any further.
-Recommendations to a few of the most used applications can be found in :ref:`sw_guides`.

 ## Job related environment variables

 Here we list some environment variables that are defined when you run a job script.
-These is not a complete list.
+This is not a complete list.
 Please consult the SLURM documentation for a complete list.

 Job number: